DreamOfTheRedChamber/system-design-interviews/storage_mySQL/index_datastructure.md

 * Sort data to avoid using temporary table

 ## Cons
-* Slow down writing speed
+* Update speed will be slowed because the index needs to be maintained.
 * Increase query optimizer process time

 # Balanced binary  tree